notaz/picodrive/platform/readme.txt

 Changelog
 ---------
-1.332
+1.34
   + Some new optimizations in memory handlers, and for shadow/hilight mode.
   + Added some hacks to make more games work without enabling "accurate timing".
-  * Fixed hang of NBA Jam (ingame saves do not work though).
   * Adjusted timing for "accurate timing" mode and added preliminary VDP FIFO emulation.
 Fixes Double Dragon 2, tearing in Chaos Engine and some other games.
   * Fixed a few games not having sound at startup.
+  * Updated serial EEPROM code to support more games.
+Thanks to EkeEke for providing info about additional EEPROM types and game mappers.
+  * The above change fixed hang of NBA Jam.

 1.33
   * Updated Cyclone core to 0.0088.